node-migrator-bot/Q-Oper8/README.md

 The parameters that you can specify for the *Q-Oper8* *start()* function are as follows:

-- poolSize = the number of Node child processes to fire up (deafult = 5)
+- poolSize = the number of Node child processes to fire up (default = 4)
+- maxMsgLength = the length in bytes of the message buffer used to transfer action/requests from the queue to a child process (default = 8192)
 - childProcessPath = the filepath of the Node child process Javascript file (default = __dirname + '/qoper8ChildProcess.js')
 - monitorInterval = no of milliseconds delay between displaying process usage in console (default = 30000)
-- trace = true if you want to get a detailed activity trace to the Node.js console (default = true)
 - silentStart = true if you don't want any message to the console when *Q-Oper8* starts (default = false)

 For example:

       var qoper8 = require('qoper8');

-	  var params = {poolSize: 20, childProcessPath: '/home/user/node/myChildProc.js', trace: false};
+      var params = {poolSize: 20, childProcessPath: '/home/user/node/myChildProc.js', maxMsgLength: 4096};
       qoper8.start(params, function() {
         console.log("Q-Oper8 started!!!");
           // start processing!
       });

 ##  Defining a child Node process